maxima-project-on-github/maxima-packages/yitzchak/texify/README.md

 `texify_styles`.
 By default this variable is set to produce LaTeX code.
 To produce plain TeX the `latex` style needs to be removed.
-For instance, the following will produce plain TeX and override the default Leibniz derivative style with Lagrange's notional for one expression.
+For instance, the following will produce plain TeX and override the default Leibniz derivative style with Lagrange's notation for one expression.

     (%i1) load("texify.lisp")$
     (%i2) texify_styles;